 Read on to explore the answer to this question, the role of sexual activity, other potential causes, complications, and available treatments.

 The vagina maintains a delicate balance between yeast and bacteria.
-Entering dirty fingers in the vagina can bring microorganisms, bacteria, and yeast from outside, affecting the delicate balance.
+Direct genital contact without proper hygiene can bring microorganisms, bacteria, and yeast from outside, affecting the delicate balance.

-Unclean fingers can introduce bacteria or yeast from other parts of the body or the environment to the vaginal area, whether during sexual activity or not.
+Contact with unwashed hands may introduce external bacteria that disrupt the natural balance of vaginal microorganisms.
 This disruption can cause infection, which may cause Candida overgrowth, leading to a yeast infection.

 Therefore, hand hygiene is extremely crucial to tackle these issues.
 The chance of introducing undesirable bacteria or fungi is greatly decreased when hands are thoroughly cleaned before any genital contact.
-Dirty fingers can lead to urinary tract infections, bacterial vaginosis, and yeast infections.
+Poor hygiene during intimate contact may increase the risk of certain genital or urinary infections, though each condition has different underlying causes.

 While yeast infections aren’t STIs, sexual activity can disrupt vaginal flora, triggering overgrowth.
 Partners do not ‘transmit’ Candida, but hygiene reduces reinfection risk.
 For example, bacteria from a partner’s fingers, penis, or mouth can be transferred to the vagina, potentially triggering an infection.